21f1006194/quant-quest/backend/app/routes/games/fibre_files/description.md

-Welcome to The Fiber Files, a thrilling mystery game powered by Bayesian logic.
+Welcome to The Fibre Files, a thrilling mystery game powered by Bayesian logic.
 A crime has been committed.
 10 suspects.
 One culprit.
 Can you guess who did it?